rorywalsh/CsoundPhaser3/README.md

 ## Where to now?

 The demo game is there to be hacked, as too are each of the examples presented in the text above.
 If any of you wish to contribute a level for the game, I'm more than happy to host it on my github page.
+Note that the web assembly version of Csound runs a little slower than native Csound.
+Therefore is important to make your instruments and game run as efficient as possible.
+The demo game follows standard Phaser3 protocols but is not optimised for performance.
+More details on how best to optimise graphics can be found at the Html5GameDevs forums.

 ## Acknowledgments